 However, a credential evaluation can help immigrant professionals get a fulfilling job right away.
 Your credential report can help you get a relevant job in your field, even if you have to wait a while to obtain the professional licensing necessary to pursue your former title.

 5. If possible, complete all requisite transcript forms at one time.

 As simple as it sounds, this is an important step.
-The credential evaluation service requires that you complete a form that authorizes the release of your academic records to the service.
+You may need to complete a form that authorizes the release of your academic records to the credential evaluation service.
 However, you will also need to complete forms that your institution requires.
 It is better to complete both types of forms at once so that all your documentation is kept together.

 6. Follow up, follow up.

 WES will most likely send you an email to confirm receipt of your application form and to update you as your documents come in.
 However, you should personally monitor your WES application’s progress via My Account, as well as the academic records you requested from your institution.
 Admission and transcript offices deal with hundreds of requests.
 Make sure your request is getting attention by duly confirming when your documents are received, and by monitoring the progress until your documents are sent to WES.
 If your courier or postal service offers tracking, be sure to use it so you can have proof of delivery.

 7. Leverage your WES evaluation to secure an interim job.

 While you are waiting to become licensed in your previous profession, you may need a job to support yourself.
 Leverage your WES evaluation.
 Use it to obtain employment in a related field.
 For example: paralegals or legal secretaries for lawyers, medical assistants or nurses for doctors, engineering aides for engineers.

 Your WES evaluation will indicate the value you bring to the position.
 Your previous professional experience translates into less supervision or costly training, for example.
 You may be unfamiliar with nuances of the profession in the United States, but you will have an overall grasp.